jupyterlite/jupyterlite/docs/howto/configure/storage.md

 [localforage]: https://github.com/localForage/localForage

-To force choosing from a particular set of technologies, `settingsStorageDrivers` and `contentsStorageDrivers` can be specified, with the first browser-compatible driver being chosen.
+To force choosing from a particular set of technologies, `settingsStorageDrivers`, `contentsStorageDrivers` and `workspacesStorageDrivers` can be specified, with the first browser-compatible driver being chosen.

 | configuration value   | technology   | persistent? | note                                   |
 | --------------------- | ------------ | ----------- | -------------------------------------- |